pachyderm/pachyderm/doc/fundamentals/append_overwrite.md

 ### Overwriting files

-When putting files into a pfs repo via Pachyderm's `pachctl` utility, it's vital to know about the default behaviors of the `put-file` command.
+When putting files into a pfs repo via Pachyderm's `pachctl` utility or via the Pachyderm APIs, it's vital to know about the default behaviors of the `put-file` command.
 The following commands create the repo "voterData" and place a local file called "OHVoterData.csv" into it.